MLPlatformWebsite/website/_posts/2019-09-09-join-us-at-the-arm-nn-workshop-linaro-connect-san-diego-2019.md

 ---
 title: Join us at the Arm NN Workshop at Linaro Connect San Diego 2019
 description: >
-    The next Linaro Connect will take place in three/two weeks time, in San Diego, 23-27 September.
+    The next Linaro Connect will take place at Paradise Point in San Diego on 23-27 September 2019.
 Here we plan to host a follow up session by Arm to introduce new features and take on more feedback for future improvements.
 category: blog
 tags: Linaro Connect, San Diego, ArmNN, Workship, Conference, Machine Learning, Artificial Intelligence, AI
 keywords: Linaro Connect, San Diego, ArmNN, Workship, Conference, Machine Learning, Artificial Intelligence, AI